Ryuno-Ki/webmention-tools/README.rst

 |CircleCI| |Vulnerabilities| |Coverage| |Maintainability| |ReadTheDocs|

-Some simple tools in python to deal with webmentions.
+Some simple tools in python to deal with Webmentions.

 Note, that this package was formerly known as `webmentiontools <https://pypi.org/project/webmentiontools/>`__, but had